 When evaluating EMR/PM vendors, check to see if they have successfully completed the types of interfaces your urgent care needs.
 Experience with interfaces means it’s more likely they can quickly and affordably create the interfaces you require.

-Tip: Ask prospective EMR vendors about their interoperability and interface capabilities — and if established third-party vendors are already in place.
+Tip: Ask prospective EMR vendors about their interface capabilities — and if established third-party vendors are already in place.

 Software is a tool, and it’s only effective in the hands of skilled users.
 To make an EMR successful, both administrative and clinical staff must be properly trained.
 Ask EMR vendors about their training programs.
 Do they have trainers on staff to help get clinic personnel up to speed during implementation?
 And is training included as a part of implementation or an additional cost?
 What about ongoing training?
 Whether online or on-site, continuous training ensures your staff stays up to date on software functionality.